-- 1. Don't just accept the game you're in. - Don't believe that changing the game must come at others' expense; Co-opetition: look for win-win and win-lose - Don't believe that you mustn't be imitated uniqueness is not necessary for success. - 4.
-Don't fail to see the whole game, complementors especially see the Value Net. - 5.
-Think methodically about changing the game use PARTS, and put yourself in the others' shoes.
+- 1. Accepting the game you find yourself in. - 2.
+Believing that changing the game must come at other's expense; Co-opetition: look for win-win and win-lose - 3.
+Believing that you mustn't be imitated uniqueness is not necessary for success. - 4.
+Failing to see the whole game, complementors especially see the Value Net. - 5.
+Failing to think methodically about changing the game use PARTS, and put yourself in the others' shoes.